CHiPS is a civics, history and political science advocacy and educational outreach program.

 What do we provide?

-- Increase hours of CHiPS education and proficiency in schools
+- Instructional resources to increase hours of CHiPS education and proficiency in schools

 How do we provide it?